open205/toolkit-205/README.md

 - **Data Application** Application users use representation specifications to understand and check representation data.
 Data exchange will generally be automated but the availability of representation specifications facilitates additional data checking when needed.

-Generally, a data publisher (e.g., manufacturer) provides a Standard 205 representation of a specific piece of equipment that the application user can load into compliant performance simulation software.
+Generally, a data publisher (e.g., manufacturer) provides an ASHRAE Standard 205 representation of a specific piece of equipment that the application user can load into compliant performance simulation software.

 Why FlatBuffers?
 ----------------